Optometrist Near You | Dry Eye Treatment Centers of NY and NJ

 Blurred vision in one eye is fairly common.
 It usually signals a refractive error in one eye, such as astigmatism, hyperopia, myopia, or presbyopia.
 However, blurry vision can also indicate the presence of potentially sight-threatening eye disease or neurological disorder.

-If you are experiencing blurred vision in one eye, contact Dr. Alan B. Schlussel to receive a comprehensive eye exam to determine whether you have a refractive error like myopia (nearsightedness) or hyperopia (farsightedness), or something more serious.
+If you are experiencing blurred vision in one eye, contact Dr. Veronica and Dr. Alan to receive a comprehensive eye exam to determine whether you have a refractive error like myopia (nearsightedness) or hyperopia (farsightedness), or something more serious.

-If it's a refractive error, Dr. Alan B. Schlussel will prescribe prescription lenses suitable for each of your eyes.
+If it's a refractive error, Dr. Veronica and Dr. Alan will prescribe prescription lenses suitable for each of your eyes.
 However, if the poor vision in one eye is due to eye disease, you'll need to undergo specific treatment.

 Common Causes of Blurred Vision in One or Both Eyes